Cleveland, Gauteng

 Cleveland is a suburb of Johannesburg, South Africa.
-Its now a light industrial suburb.
+It is now a light industrial suburb.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Doornfontein.
-It was established in 1903 and was named after Cleveland, Ohio and the suburb was the location for storage of mining equipment by American firms.
+It was established in 1903 and was named after Cleveland, Ohio.
+The suburb was the location for storage of mining equipment by American firms.

+In June 2026, twelve people died in a mass shooting in Jumpers, an informal village in Cleveland.